practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-3/README.md

 ## Installation tips

 > [!WARNING]
-> After some experimentation, I can say that anything else than following these official instructions: [Getting Started: Linux](https://github.com/modula3/cm3/wiki/Getting-Started%3A-Linux) for older version d5.11.4. is a hot mess!
+> After some experimentation, I can say that initially anything else than following these official instructions: [Getting Started: Linux](https://github.com/modula3/cm3/wiki/Getting-Started%3A-Linux) for older version d5.11.4 is a hot mess! (unless you are an expert of course)

-This is what I did to get a working CM3 system:
+So, this is what I did to get a working CM3 system:

 ```
 $ sudo apt-get install build-essential cmake python3  # installing prerequisites